In the story below, we've tried to explain why we have created the

 gives us the ability to exhibit our collection permanently.

 with even more new people and objects.

-It has greatly helped expanding the collection.
+Ten years on, it has greatly helped expanding the collection.

 One of the goals of a museum is to share knowledge.
 This can be out of personal